jbakhos63/etm-framework/docs/etm_theory/03_fundamental_rules.md

     base_kinetic = identity.delta_theta * KINETIC_SCALE_FACTOR

     # Motion-dependent kinetic energy if identity has velocity
+    # A velocity may be specified only for initialization.
+It is applied once
+    # at the first tick and then cleared, so subsequent motion depends solely on
+    # return eligibility.
     if hasattr(identity, 'velocity') and identity.velocity:
         velocity_magnitude = calculate_velocity_magnitude(identity.velocity)
         motion_kinetic = 0.5 * EFFECTIVE_MASS_SCALE * velocity_magnitude**2